ianlewis/todos/README.md

 ## Related projects

-- [pgilad/leasot](https://github.com/pgilad/leasot): A fairly robust tool with good integration with the Node.js ecosystem.
+- [`pgilad/leasot`](https://github.com/pgilad/leasot): A fairly robust tool with good integration with the Node.js ecosystem.
-- [judepereira/checktodo](https://github.com/judepereira/checktodo): A GitHub PR checker that checks if PRs contain TODOs.
+- [`judepereira/checktodo`](https://github.com/judepereira/checktodo): A GitHub PR checker that checks if PRs contain TODOs.
-- [kynikos/report-todo](https://github.com/kynikos/report-todo): A generic reporting tool for TODOs.
+- [`kynikos/report-todo`](https://github.com/kynikos/report-todo): A generic reporting tool for TODOs.

 ## FAQ

 ### Why use this?

-Tracking TODOs in code can help you have a cleaner and heathier code base.
+Tracking TODOs in code can help you have a cleaner and healthier code base.

 1. It can help you realize when issues you thought were complete actually require some additional work (See [`ianlewis/todo-issue-reopener`]).